Disappearance of Joanne Ratcliffe and Kirste Gordon: Disappearance

-Joanne Ratcliffe went to the football game, between Norwood and North Adelaide, with her parents Les and Kathleen Ratcliffe, her older brother, and a family friend named "Frank".
-Kirste Gordon was at the game in the care of her maternal grandmother while her parents, Greg and Christine Gordon, were visiting friends with their younger daughter in Renmark.
+Joanne Ratcliffe (born 1962) went to the football game at the Adelaide Oval on 25 August 1973 between Norwood and North Adelaide with her parents Les and Kathleen Ratcliffe, her older brother, and a family friend named "Frank".
+Kirste Jane Gordon (born 1968) was at the game in the care of her maternal grandmother while her parents, Greg and Christine Gordon, were visiting friends with their younger daughter in Renmark.
 The two families were seated next to each other in the Sir Edwin Smith Stand.

 Ratcliffe's parents and Gordon's grandmother, who were friends, allowed the two girls to go to the toilet together on two occasions that day.
 The Ratcliffe family rule was that children were not allowed to go to the toilet during the breaks in the game, or during the last quarter.
 After the girls left at around 3:45 pm, the Ratcliffes began searching from around 4:00.
 After an unsuccessful first attempt, Kathleen Ratcliffe was finally able to get an announcement made on the oval's PA system shortly after the game ended around 5:00 pm.
 The girls were reported missing to the police at 5:12 pm.